dotswg/dots-requirements/draft-ietf-dots-requirements.md

   intervention.

 OP-007
-: Mitigation Efficacy: When a mitigation request by a DOTS client is active, the DOTS protocol must permit the DOTS client to transmit a metric of mitigation efficacy
+: Mitigation Efficacy: When a mitigation request by a DOTS client is active, DOTS clients SHOULD transmit a metric of perceived mitigation efficacy to the DOTS server, per "Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" in [I-D.ietf-dots-use-cases].
+DOTS servers MAY use the efficacy metric to adjust countermeasures activated on a mitigator on behalf of a DOTS client.

-OP-007
+OP-008
 : Conflict Detection and Notification: Multiple DOTS clients controlled by a signal administrative entity may send conflicting mitigation requests for pool of protected resources, as a result of misconfiguration, operator error, or